blanquicet/aks-store-demo/setup-env.md

 We want to create the VM within the same vnet and subnet of the nodes so that they can communicate.

-TODO: We are creating the VM in the same network security group, but probably that's not necessary.
-Investigate this.

 Retrieve subnet, vnet and network security group of the VMSS:

 ```bash